derbrause/p2pool-charity/README.md

 Running P2Pool:
 -------------------------
-Run P2Pool with the "--net litecoin" option.
+Run P2Pool with the "--net einsteinium" option.
 Run your miner program, connecting to 127.0.0.1 on port 9327.
 Forward port 9338 to the host running P2Pool.

-Litecoin's use of ports 9332 and 9332 conflicts with P2Pool running on the Bitcoin network.
-To avoid problems, add these lines to litecoin.conf and restart litecoind:
+Einsteinium's use of ports 41876 (Worker) and 41877 (P2Pool) conflicts with P2Pool running on the Bitcoin network.
+To avoid problems, add these lines to einsteinium.conf and restart einsteinium wallet:

-    rpcport=10332
-    port=10333
+    rpcport=41879
+    port=41878
+	p2pool port=41877
+	p2pool worker=41876

 Sponsors:
 -------------------------